Melapress/admin-notices-manager/readme.txt

 = 1.4.0 (2023-02-15) =

 * **New features & functionality**
-	* Hidden notices can now be purged from within our settings.
+	* Hidden notices can now be purged from within the plugin settings.

 * **Improvements**
 	* Various UI tweaks.